peymantp/Lab2_Comp4952/README.md

 18. Add CSS style.
 a.
 Add the CSS style of your choice such that the interface design is improved.
 Use Add/Add New Item/StyleSheet.
 Add the corresponding CSS class to each element of the interface.

-19. Test your application.
-20. If you have Azure accounts: Upload(copy in your azure virtual server) the folder with the your website under your directory c:\inetpub\wwwroot
-21. To test your website functionality use: http://localhost/Name_of_folder/default.aspx

 Answer the questions:

 a.
 What is happening when a user requests a page from a remote server?

 b.
 Is it any client-side code executing in your assignment application?
 If so, how is the client-side code executed in ASP.NET?

 c.
 What is the role of the line:

 <%@ Page Language="C#" AutoEventWireup="true" CodeFile="Default.aspx.cs" Inherits="_Default" %>

 d.
 What is the role of a default web form?

 e.
 What special folders are in ASP.NET and what is their role?

 f.
 What is the difference between web server controls and HTML controls?

 g.
 What is the role of property IsPostBack and how should be used?

 h.
 What control validators are available in ASP.NET, how should be used?

 i.
 What is the role of isValid and how should be used?

 j.
 What is happening when the user hits the refresh button?